AI-SDC/SACRO-ML/examples/pytorch/README.md

 ## Creating Your Own

-To run the attacks you must create a `target_dir` which contains a `target.yaml` that includes all information necessary for loading the model.
+To run the attacks you must create a `target_dir/` which contains a `target.yaml` that includes all information necessary for loading the model.
 The easiest way to do this is to use the `Target` class to wrap and save everything as in the `train_pytorch.py` example.
 If you have already trained and saved your model, you could produce a small script for loading your model and using the `Target` class to wrap and save it.
-Alternatively, may also use the CLI interactive prompt `$ sacroml gen-target` instead.
+Alternatively, you may use the CLI interactive prompt `$ sacroml gen-target` instead.
 As a last option, you may manually create the folder and `target.yaml` (you can start by copying the one produced from the example here).

 Once a suitable target directory has been created `sacroml` attacks can be run using the CLI as well as programmatically as in the `attack_pytorch.py` example.
 To run the attacks on the CLI, first produce an `attack.yaml` with the interactive prompt `$ sacroml gen-attack` and then run the attacks with `$ sacroml run target_dir/ attack.yaml`